jc-verse/mdn-graph/docs/warning-info.md

 ## Code with space

 This rule checks for `<a>` whose sole child is `<code>` whose text content contains a space.
-This is usually an error, such as using `domxref` to reference an API, but forgetting to remove code formatting (e.g. `\{{domxref("Fetch_API", "Fetch API")}}`).
+This is usually an error, such as using `domxref` to reference an API, but forgetting to remove code formatting (e.g. `{ {domxref("Fetch_API", "Fetch API")}}`).
 Code formatting should only be used when indicating code entities, but linkable code rarely contains spaces (unless it's demonstrating a function call, for example).

 We have a wealth of exempted patterns and specific texts to filter out false positives.
 If false positives occur, consider adding them to [`create-graph.ts`](https://github.com/jc-verse/mdn-graph/blob/master/src/server/create-graph.ts) (for generalizable patterns) or [`allowed-code-link-text.txt`](https://github.com/jc-verse/mdn-graph/blob/master/config/allowed-code-link-text.txt) (for specific texts).